yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-If the eventual response will not be a `200 OK` one (e.g. a 404 or a 500 error if the server failed to find the required info in the database), you would have to redirect the content using javascript.
-Since not all search crawlers support javascript, it can mean that such "eventual error" pages can now find themselves in search results.
+If the eventual response will not be a `200 OK` one (e.g. a 404 or a 500 error if the server failed to find the required info in the database), you would have to redirect the content using JavaScript.
+Since not all search crawlers support JavaScript, it can mean that such "eventual error" pages can now find themselves in search results.
 It also means we need to bake that "eventual error" logic into our client side application logic, in order to make sure the negative user impact of that redirection is as unnoticeable as it can be.